 We have goat babies (“kids”) once a year at Langley Farm.
-Our 2025 kidding season is in early August, so if you are looking for summer baby goats, call or text us at (951) 573-9727 to get your name on our interest list – it fills up fast!
+Our 2025 kidding season is in early August, so if you are looking for summer baby goats, text us at (951) 878-9248 to get your name on our interest list – it fills up fast!
 Our bucklings (male babies) are available for adoption at $200 each, and our doelings (female babies) are available for adoption at $600 each.
 We do not charge extra for blue eyes or other markings.
 We ask for a deposit of $50 to be added to the list, and please be aware that all deposits and payments are non-refundable.

 If you are just getting started with goats, we request that you consider adopting at least two or three.
 Goats are social creatures and they need companions for a number of reasons.
 First of all, they are happier with companions – they love to play with other goats, and they will be less lonely.
 Second, the social interactions help them develop goat behaviors that are critical for their survival.